 Communication becomes the best tool inside and outside the team

 When personal space becomes the workplace for several hours a day, your team will quickly learn to be as savvy as possible.
-This includes meetings, tools, and other communication channels that don’t tend to exist when working from the same office.
+This includes meetings, tools, and other communication platforms that don’t tend to exist when working from the same office.

 So your marketing team will not only know how to communicate in the name of your brand, but they’ll become experts in communicating inside the team.
 Not to mention how tech savvy everybody will become.

 Employee retention and satisfaction will hit the roof.

 Take my personal example if you want: Planable – as an employer and as a tool *wink wink* – is giving me the freedom I’ve never dreamed of having.
 From projects, to being listened to and taking as much time off as I need, that’s made me a lot more loyal than anything else.

 But I have to admit, having the freedom to work from home whenever I feel like without any question is the thing that makes me stay in love with my employer at all times.

 Rent and bills money goes to the education budget